-What would you say if I told you there is a way for you to earn more money with your direct sales business and you do not have to sell any more products or recruit any more team members to do it?
+What would you say if I told you there is a way to earn more money with your direct sales business, and you do not have to sell more products or recruit more team members to do it?

 How does that sound to you?

-Well instead of showing you how to earn more, I am going to show you how to keep more of your money and pay less tax on it with these easy to track direct sales tax deductions.
+Well, instead of showing you how to earn more, I will show you how to keep more of your money and pay less tax on it with these easy-to-track direct sales tax deductions.

 Calculating your taxable business income correctly and not missing potential tax deductions is key to keeping as much of your income as possible.